Master of Arts (Hons) - University of London - 1980

 History of child and family welfare

 Frank is interested in contributing to the creation of counter histories of child and family encounters with the welfare system.
-These accounts would challenge the prevailing narratives of the state as a benign but sometimes flawed provider of services to children in need of care and protection—or incarceration for their own and society’s good.
+These accounts challenge the prevailing narratives of the state as a benign but sometimes flawed provider of services to children in need of care and protection—or incarceration for their own and society’s good.
 Among other barriers to a balanced history, there are significant problems of historical records and accessing these.
 While a chain of inquiries and a new age of testimony are giving greater voice to Care Leavers, it is not sufficient for these previously silenced voices simply to be heard.
-Care Leavers must be heavily involved in analysing and interpreting their experiences—and that can best be done, I think, by working collaboratively with trained historians and other academics.
+Care Leavers must be heavily involved in analysing and interpreting their experiences—and that can best be done, he believes, by working collaboratively with trained historians and other academics.

 Frank asserts that insufficient research attention has been placed on a significant element of child welfare—the phenomenon of members of families being caught up in the welfare system from one generation to the next.
 Informal figuring suggests that this might be in the order of one in every six families that come to the attention of the welfare system.
 We need both quantitative and qualitative studies of this neglected phenomenon.
 He has recently completed an extended case study of five generations of one family.